FirstTimeEZ/acme/README.md

 # Lets Encrypt ACME Client

+Automatically Issue and Renew `Let's Encrypt Certificates` (ACMEv2)

-Uses a `Daemon` and a `Mixin` to issue and renew `Lets Encrypt!` certificates automatically (ACMEv2)
+Utilizes a `Daemon` that operates periodically alongside a `Mixin` to handle challenge completions.

 ## Getting Started

-The easiest way to understand how the daemon and mixin work is to view the full [`Node.js SSL Server Example`](https://github.com/FirstTimeEZ/server-ssl)
+You can view the full [`SSL Server Example`](https://github.com/FirstTimeEZ/server-ssl) to understand the `Daemon` and `Mixin`

 ### Daemon

+The `Daemon` runs periodically to Issue or Renew the certificate

 ```javascript
 /**